clarkedarkmatter/mighty-oak-322bf/index.md

     section_id: hero_section
     background_image: images/header.jpg
     background_image_opacity: 65
-    content: >-
+    content: >
-      # Real, beautiful plants right to your door
+      # Real, premium cacti delivered to your home or business

-      Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.
+      Grown with care from youth, these cacti can live to be 50 - 60 years old.
+      This is why we suggest naming them.
     actions:
       - title: See all items
         url: /store